-(Case A) Project A is located in a 2009 regular DDA that is NOT a designated regular DDA in 2010.
-A complete application for tax credits for Project A is filed with the allocating agency on November 15, 2009.
-Credits are allocated to Project A on October 30, 2010.
-Project A is eligible for the increase in basis accorded a project in a 2009 regular DDA because the application was filed BEFORE January 1, 2010 (the assumed effective date for the 2010 regular DDA lists), and because tax credits were allocated no later than the end of the 365-day period after the filing of the complete application for an allocation of tax credits.
+(Case A) Project A is located in a 2010 regular DDA that is not a designated regular DDA in 2011.
+A complete application for tax credits for Project A is filed with the allocating agency on November 15, 2010.
+Credits are allocated to Project A on October 30, 2011.
+Project A is eligible for the increase in basis accorded a project in a 2010 regular DDA because the application was filed before January 1, 2011 (the assumed effective date for the 2011 regular DDA lists), and because tax credits were allocated no later than the end of the 365-day period after the filing of the complete application for an allocation of tax credits.

-(Case B) Project B is located in a 2009 regular DDA that is NOT a designated regular DDA in 2010.
-A complete application for tax credits for Project B is filed with the allocating agency on December 1, 2009, Credits are allocated to Project B on March 30, 2011.
-Project B is NOT eligible for the increase in basis accorded a project in a 2009 regular DDA because, although the application for an allocation of tax credits was filed BEFORE January 1, 2010 (the assumed effective date of the 2010 regular DDA lists), the tax credits were allocated later than the end of the 365-day period after the filing of the complete application.
+(Case B) Project B is located in a 2010 regular DDA that is NOT a designated regular DDA in 2011 or 2012.
+A complete application for tax credits for Project B is filed with the allocating agency on December 1, 2010.
+Credits are allocated to Project B on March 30, 2012.
+Project B is not eligible for the increase in basis accorded a project in a 2010 regular DDA because, although the application for an allocation of tax credits was filed before January 1, 2011 (the assumed effective date of the 2011 regular DDA lists), the tax credits were allocated later than the end of the 365day period after the filing of the complete application.

-(Case C) Project C is located in a 2009 regular DDA that was not a DDA in 2008.
-Project C was placed in service on November 15, 2008.
-A complete application for tax-exempt bond financing for Project C is filed with the bond-issuing agency on January 15, 2009.
-The bonds that will support the permanent financing of Project C are issued on September 30, 2009.
-Project C is NOT eligible for the increase in basis otherwise accorded a project in a 2009 DDA because the project was placed in service BEFORE January 1, 2009.
+(Case C) Project C is located in a 2010 regular DDA that was not a DDA in 2009.
+Project C was placed in service on November 15, 2009.
+A complete application for tax-exempt bond financing for Project C is filed with the bond-issuing agency on January 15, 2010.
+The bonds that will support the permanent financing of Project C are issued on September 30, 2010.
+Project C is NOT eligible for the increase in basis otherwise accorded a project in a 2010 DDA because the project was placed in service before January 1, 2010.

-(Case D) Project D is located in an area that is a regular DDA in 2009, but is NOT a regular DDA in 2010.
-A complete application for tax-exempt bond financing for Project D is filed with the bond-issuing agency on October 30, 2009.
-Bonds are issued for Project D on April 30, 2010, but Project D is not placed in service until January 30, 2011.
-Project D is eligible for the increase in basis available to projects located in 2009 regular DDAs because: (1) The first of the two events necessary for triggering the effective date for buildings described in Section 42(h)(4)(B) of the Code (the two events being bonds issued and buildings placed in service) took place on April 30, 2010, within the 365day period after a complete application for tax-exempt bond financing was filed, (2) the application was filed during a time when the location of Project D was in a regular DDA, and (3) both the issuance of the bonds and placement in service of project D occurred after the application was submitted.
+(Case D) Project D is located in an area that is a regular DDA in 2010, but is NOT a regular DDA in 2011.
+A complete application for tax-exempt bond financing for Project D is filed with the bond-issuing agency on October 30, 2010.
+Bonds are issued for Project D on April 30, 2011, but Project D is not placed in service until January 30, 2012.
+Project D is eligible for the increase in basis available to projects located in 2010 regular DDAs because: (1) one of the two events necessary for triggering the effective date for buildings described in Section 42(h)(4)(B) of the Code (the two events being bonds issued and buildings placed in service) took place on April 30, 2011, within the 365day period after a complete application for tax-exempt bond financing was filed, (2) the application was filed during a time when the location of Project D was in a regular DDA, and (3) both the issuance of the bonds and placement in service of project D occurred after the application was submitted.

 (Case E) Project E is located in a GO Zone DDA.
-The bonds used to finance Project E are issued on July 1, 2011, and Project E is placed in service July 1, 2012.
-Project E is NOT eligible for the increase in basis available to projects in GO Zone DDAs because it was not placed in service during the period that began on January 1, 2006, and ends on December 31, 2010.
+The bonds used to finance Project E are issued on July 1, 2010, and Project E is placed in service July 1, 2012.
+Project E is not eligible for the increase in basis available to projects in GO Zone DDAs because it was not placed in service during the period that began on January 1, 2006, and ends on December 31, 2010.